 Ticks hide deep in the animal’s hair, making them difficult to locate.
 They may be found by running your fingers slowly along the horse’s skin.
 When you locate a bump on the horse, avoid handling the tick with your uncovered fingers.

 Humans who pull off engorged ticks are in danger if they crush the vermin and are splashed with infected blood.
-Therefore care must taken.
+Therefore care must be taken.
 Wear rubber gloves and use a tick removal tool or a pair of tweezers to remove the pest.

 To compound a Long Rider’s concerns, there is the horse to consider.

 Horses do get Lyme and other tick-borne diseases just as humans do and they can be tested just as humans are.
 Horse Journal reports that in endemic tick areas, as many as 75% of horses will test positive for antibodies to the Lyme pathogens.
 Not all will show symptoms or the symptoms may not present until months or years later.
 But for some horses, change in behavior or a new irritability may be the only sign that something is amiss.
-Intermittent lameness or shifting lameness from one leg to another may be also be a sign.
+Intermittent lameness or shifting lameness from one leg to another may also be a sign.
 Testing and treatment is expensive and chronic cases might include IV therapy which must be done at a clinic.
 And then, like people, horses can easily become re-infected.

 At the farm where I was working in the heart of Virginia horse country, ticks were commonly found on the horses, particularly those who were pastured.
 It is simply impossible to protect them all.
 The good news is that vaccinations are effective for dogs, and while they are not officially approved for equine use, it is becoming an increasingly common practice in endemic areas to use the dog vaccines for horses.
 Politics are not such an obstacle with animals.
 Moreover, Cornell University has developed an inexpensive and more sensitive test approved for horses called the Lyme Multiplex Assay which can differentiate between an acute and a chronic Lyme infection and also determine if a horse has already been previously vaccinated.
 In addition, it is effective 3-5 weeks after infection versus 6-8 weeks in the older tests.